Russian drone incursion in Poland prompts NATO leaders to take stock of bigger threats

 Underscoring the global repercussions of the Russia-Ukraine war, China on Thursday urged Poland to keep open a section of the Belarus border for a China-EU freight track that crosses it.
 The rail line is part of China’s Belt and Road Initiative to boost trade with other countries.

-The European Council on Foreign Relations, a think tank, concluded that Putin is testing Europe’s resolve against the threat from Moscow while the United States demands it shoulder more of the financial burden.
+The European Council on Foreign Relations, a think tank, concluded that Russian President Vladimir Putin is testing Europe’s resolve against the threat from Moscow while the United States demands it shoulder more of the financial burden.

 “Inconsistency between words and deeds seem to have eroded Europe’s credibility in Russia’s eyes,” it said in an analysis published Thursday.